microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/trustedcertificateauthoritybase.md

 ---
 title: "trustedCertificateAuthorityBase resource type"
-description: "An abstract type that represents a list of certificate authorities (CAs) that are authorized to issue certificates for authentication."
+description: "An abstract type that represents a list of certificate authorities (CAs) that are permitted to issue certificates for authentication."
 author: "atastrophic"
 ms.localizationpriority: medium
 ms.date: 11/24/2024